Key Takeaways

 How much personal liability coverage do I need for my condo insurance?

-Most condo insurance policies come with $100,000 in liability protection, but you may need a higher limit, depending on your earnings and net worth.
+Most condo insurance policies come with $100,000 in liability protection.
+You may need a higher limit, though, depending on your earnings and net worth.

 If you are found responsible for expenses that exceed your policy’s liability limit, you may have to tap into your retirement savings or other assets to cover the shortfall.